mrblackistone/DEV/Azure OpenAI/AOAI and PubSec Info Assistant.md

 # Lexicon

-In order for the rest of this document to make sense, it is best to learn the terminology that is used.
+In order to get the most out of this document, it is best to learn the terminology that is used.
 Some words will be new, while others may have different meanings (in the context of generative AI) than you are used to.

 ## Solutions

 - **Information Assistant Accelerator** - Another name for the PubSec Info Assistant, a proof-of-concept made publicly available on GitHub for educational purposes and targeted at Public Sector application teams.
+The Information Assistant Accelerator is meant to demonstrate how a complete generative-AI system should be architected, how it can be deployed, and concepts relating to user interactions with it such as the effect of changing "Top-P", "Temperature", and the "System Message".

 ## Models

+- **Machine Learning Model** - A machine learning model can be used to recognize patterns or make predictions based on data.
+A machine learning model is created by training a machine learning algorithm with data.
+This training process means that the original data is not explicitly stored or contained within the model itself, but rather influences the strength of connections generated within the model.
+Machine learning models are useful for many applications, such as image recognition, natural language processing, recommendation systems, and more.
+- **Generative Model** - A <a href="https://openai.com/research/generative-models">generative model</a> is a type of machine learning model that aims to learn the underlying patterns or distributions of data in order to generate new, similar data.
+Text generation models include GPT 3.5 and 4.
-- **Parameter** - In the field of artificial intelligence, parameters are adjustable elements in a model that are learned from training data.
+- **Parameter** - Parameters are adjustable elements in a model that are learned from training data.
 These include weights in neural networks and settings in machine learning algorithms.
 Parameters influence the behavior of AI models and determine how they make predictions or decisions.
-The total number of parameters in a model is influenced by various factors such as the model’s structure, the number of layers of neurons, and the complexity of the model.
-ChatGPT 3.5 is made up of 175 Billion parameters, while there are over 100 Trillion parameters in ChatGPT 4.
+The total number of parameters in a model is influenced by various factors such as the model's structure, the number of layers of neurons, and the complexity of the model.
-- **Machine Learning Model** - A machine learning model is a computer program that can recognize patterns or make predictions based on data.
-A machine learning model is created by training a machine learning algorithm with data, which modifies the algorithm to perform a specific task.
-There are different types of machine learning models, such as supervised, unsupervised, and reinforcement learning models, that use different methods and data to learn from.
-Machine learning models are useful for many applications, such as image recognition, natural language processing, recommendation systems, and more.
-- **Generative Model** - A <a href="https://openai.com/research/generative-models">generative model</a> is a type of machine learning model that aims to learn the underlying patterns or distributions of data in order to generate new, similar data.
-Some examples of generative models are:
-   - Generative Adversarial Networks (GANs): These are models that consist of two networks, a generator and a discriminator, that compete with each other.
-The generator tries to create realistic data, while the discriminator tries to distinguish between real and fake data.
-By training them together, the generator can improve its ability to fool the discriminator and produce high-quality data.
-   - Variational Autoencoders (VAEs): These are models that use an encoder and a decoder to learn a latent representation of the data.
-The encoder maps the data to a lower-dimensional space, while the decoder reconstructs the data from the latent space.
-The latent space is constrained to follow a certain distribution, such as a Gaussian, which allows the model to generate new data by sampling from the latent space.
-   - PixelCNN: This is a model that uses a convolutional neural network to generate images pixel by pixel.
-The model predicts the value of each pixel based on the previous pixels in a causal order, such as from top to bottom and from left to right.
-The model can generate diverse and realistic images by sampling from the conditional distribution of each pixel.
-- **Checkpoint** - A model that has been trained further to adjust its weights.
+   - ChatGPT 3.5 is made up of 175 Billion parameters.
+   - ChatGPT 4 is far larger, at over 100 Trillion parameters.
+- **Checkpoint** - A checkpoint is a snapshot of a trained model's parameters (weights and biases) at a specific point during training.

 ## Mathematics

 - **Vector** - A vector is a quantity that has a magnitude and direction.
 In OpenAI, a vector is represented as an array (list) of floating point numbers.
 The length of the array corresponds to the vector dimension.
 For instance, the vector [3.0,4.0] corresponds to a 2-vector having magnitude 5 (3: 4 :5 is a pythagorean triple, as 3<sup>2</sup> + 4<sup>2</sup> = 5<sup>2</sup>).
-Therefore, the number of dimensions of the array, n, corresponds to the length of the array, an *n-array*.
+Therefore, the number of dimensions of the array, n, corresponds to the length of the array: an *n-array*.
-- **Dimensions** - The ada 2 embedding model has only 1,536 dimensions.
+- **Dimensions** - The ada 2 embedding model has only 1,536 dimensions, which is impossible for a person to visualize.
 - **Vector database** - A <a href="https://learn.microsoft.com/en-us/azure/cosmos-db/vector-database">vector database</a> is a database designed to store and manage vector embeddings, which are mathematical representations of data in a high-dimensional space.
 In this space, each dimension corresponds to a feature of the data, and tens of thousands of dimensions might be used to represent sophisticated data.
 A vector's position in this space represents its characteristics.
 Words, phrases, or entire documents, and images, audio, and other types of data can all be vectorized.
 These vector embeddings are used in similarity search, multi-modal search, recommendations engines, large languages models (LLMs), etc.
 - **Cosine similarity** - Azure OpenAI embeddings rely on <a href="https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/understand-embeddings">cosine similarity</a> to compute similarity between documents and a query.
 From a mathematic perspective, cosine similarity measures the cosine of the angle between two vectors projected in a multidimensional space.
-This measurement is beneficial, because if two documents are far apart by Euclidean distance because of size, they could still have a smaller angle between them and therefore higher cosine similarity.
-However, OpenAI embeddings are <a href="https://platform.openai.com/docs/guides/embeddings/frequently-asked-questions">normalized to length 1</a>, which means that cosine similarity can be computed a bit faster using only a dot product, and that cosine similarity and Euclidean distance will result in identical rankings.
+This measurement is beneficial, because if two documents are far apart by Euclidean distance due to size, they could still have a smaller angle between them and therefore higher cosine similarity.
+   - Note that OpenAI embeddings are <a href="https://platform.openai.com/docs/guides/embeddings/frequently-asked-questions">normalized to length 1</a>, which means that cosine similarity can be computed a bit faster using only a dot product, and that cosine similarity and Euclidean distance will result in identical rankings.
+(Dot product is the sum of the products of multiplying each element in equal-length arrays, for instance: a<sub>1</sub>b<sub>1</sub> + a<sub>2</sub>b<sub>2</sub> + ... a<sub>n</sub>b<sub>n</sub>)

 # Chunking, Tokenization, and Embedding

-- **Token** - A token is a single "piece" of information from an input that is associated (embedded) as a particular value in a vector.
-Ada 2 supports up to 8191 tokens at a time.
+- **Token** - A <a href=https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them>token</a> is a single piece of text from an input that is associated (embedded) as a particular value in a vector.
 Tokens can include words with specific capitalization, sub-words, or punctuation.
 For instance, the sentence "Jake likes to eat, especially cake." might be broken out into the following tokens:
    - A word not preceded by a space, starting with a capital letter: "**Jake**"
    - A word preceded by a space, starting with a lower-case letter: " **likes**"
    - A word preceded by a space, starting with a lower-case letter: " **to**"